-- Drinking fountains may be opened if the program can ensure 6 feet distancing from the person using the fountain, since people must remove their masks to drink from the water fountain.
+- Drinking fountains can be used if the program can ensure 6 feet distancing from the person using the fountain, since people must remove their masks to drink from the water fountain.
 Encourage the use of reusable water bottles.
-Water bottle filling stations, or "hydration stations," may remain open. - Children and youth may use shared supplies and equipment such as computers, books, games, play areas, and area rugs.
+Water bottle filling stations, or "hydration stations," can be used. - Children and youth may use shared supplies and equipment such as computers, books, games, play areas, and area rugs.
 Have children and youth wash or sanitize their hands before and after using shared supplies and equipment.